dhunton/DSC650/docs/lessons/10-week/week04.md

 ### Assignment 4.1

-The first part of the is to implement a single function that takes the path to an email file and returns a dictionary containing the fields listed in the previous table.
+The first part of the assignment is to implement a single function that takes the path to an email file and returns a dictionary containing the fields listed in the previous table.

 The folder `dsc650/assignments/assignment04/examples` contains examples of messages with both plain and HTML message payloads.
 It is recommended that you start by parsing these examples first to ensure your `read_email` function is working properly.